 Watch our video on buying property in Thailand

-An easy way for a foreigner to acquire property in Thailand is to buy a condominium or apartment.
+An easy option for a foreigner to buy property in Hua Hin is to buy a condominium or apartment.
 The Condominium Act of Thailand (2008) allows non-Thai nationals to purchase up to 49% of the condos in a development and this kind of purchase is regarded as freehold.
-Although buying a condo in Thailand is quite straightforward, people should be aware of the associated risks.
+Although buying a condo in Hua Hin is quite straightforward, but people should be aware of the associated risks.
 All paperwork and contracts relating to the purchase should be studied carefully, as different condominium developments may have separate by-laws and regulations.

 Company Set Up

-Setting up a Thai company is another way for foreigners to own a home in Thailand, but it can be complicated and expensive.
+Setting up a Thai company is another way for foreigners to own a home in Hua Hin, but it can be complicated and expensive.
 You would certainly need good legal advice before considering this option.

-If your partner is Thai, the land can be registered in their name and you could register a lease agreement but as always, we recommend that you take legal advice before hand
+If your partner is Thai, the land can be registered in their name and you could register a lease agreement at the Land office in Hua Hin.

-As property agents in Thailand are unregulated and unlicensed, you need to be careful as anyone can set up as property agent without any prior experience.
+As property agents in Thailand are unregulated and unlicensed, you need to be careful as anyone can set up as property agent without any prior experience in Hua Hin.

-Our advice is to use the Internet and read the local forums as the first step, in order to find a trustworthy property agent with a good reputation.
+Our advice is to use the Internet and read the local forums in Hua Hin as the first step in order to find a trustworthy property agent with a good reputation.

 Do your homework

-When you have found the property you feel is right for you, it’s wise to research the developer or owner online.
+When you have found the property, you feel is right for you in Hua Hin, it’s wise to research the developer or owner online.
 Read the local Internet property forums and ask pertinent questions regarding the property.

 After-sales support and estate maintenance fees are another issue, so again by talking to local residents and doing research online, you could save yourself a lot of trouble and costs in the future.